cfsamson/HotTowelTypescript/README.md

 You will find all the files in the Content folder.

-Best way to contribute is to clone the project, make your changes and then do a pull request.
+Best way to contribute is to fork the project, make your changes and then do a pull request.

 If you want to test your changes or run the project with the latest changes from the repo then: